vanisatya/Logistic-Regression-on-SBA-Customer-data/README.md

-• Developed Predictive Model: Created a logistic regression model to predict payment behavior (full payment or charge-off) for new SBA customers.
+Built and fine-tuned a logistic regression model using Python’s Scikit-Learn library, Light GBM and H2O models to predict payment behavior (full payment or charge-off) for new SBA customers.

-•	High Model Accuracy: Achieved an accuracy rate of 89.8%, enhancing reliability of predictions.

-•	Impact on Decision-Making: Improved loan approval processes and mitigated default risks, supporting data-driven decisions in risk assessment.
+Preprocessed data through feature engineering, handling missing values, and applying data scaling to optimize model performance and achieved an accuracy of 89.8%, enhancing reliability of predictions. supporting data-driven decisions in risk assessment.